What Is a WISP and Why Do Tax Professionals Need One?

 Frequently Asked Questions

-A Written Information Security Plan (WISP) is a documented framework detailing how your organization protects sensitive customer information.
-Under the Gramm-Leach-Bliley Act and FTC Safeguards Rule, every tax professional who handles client financial data—including CPAs, enrolled agents, tax attorneys, and PTIN holders—is legally required to maintain a WISP.
-Since June 2023, the IRS requires WISP compliance attestation during PTIN renewal on Form W-12.
+A Written Information Security Plan (WISP) is a documented framework that outlines how your organization protects sensitive customer information.
+Under the Gramm-Leach-Bliley Act (GLBA), FTC Safeguards Rule, and IRS requirements, every tax professional who maintains a PTIN must have a WISP.
+This includes solo practitioners, enrolled agents, CPAs preparing tax returns, and multi-office firms.
+Since June 2023, WISP compliance attestation is required on Form W-12 during PTIN renewal.

-Penalties for WISP non-compliance come from multiple sources.
-The FTC can impose fines exceeding $100,000 per violation under the Safeguards Rule, with maximum penalties reaching $250,000 or more for willful non-compliance.
-The IRS can suspend or revoke your PTIN under the Taxpayer First Act, effectively ending your ability to prepare federal returns.
-State attorneys general can impose additional fines under state data protection laws.
-Beyond regulatory penalties, firms without WISPs face increased cyber insurance claim denials and potential malpractice liability if client data is breached.
+Penalties vary by enforcement authority.
+The FTC can impose fines exceeding $100,000 per violation for failing to implement required safeguards.
+The IRS can suspend or revoke your PTIN, preventing you from preparing tax returns professionally.
+State attorneys general can pursue additional penalties under state data security laws.
+Beyond regulatory penalties, firms without a WISP face higher cyber insurance premiums, potential claim denials after a breach, and loss of client trust.

 Yes.
-Your WISP must address every environment where taxpayer data is accessed, stored, or transmitted—including remote work setups and cloud platforms.
-This means documenting VPN requirements for remote access, encryption standards for cloud storage, MFA enforcement across all remote connections, acceptable-use policies for personal devices, and physical security requirements for home offices.
-The FTC Safeguards Rule makes no distinction between on-premises and remote environments; both require equivalent protection.
+Your WISP must address every environment where taxpayer data is accessed, stored, or transmitted—including home offices, cloud platforms, and mobile devices.
+This means documenting VPN requirements for remote access, encryption standards for cloud storage, MFA enforcement on all remote connections, and acceptable-use policies for personal devices.
+As tax practices increasingly rely on cloud-based tax software and remote work arrangements, these controls are among the first areas regulators examine.

 Schedule